Mrpi314tech/UC37software/README.md

 ### Step 1:

-Make a weather account at http://weatherapi.com  working on making a new api that is free.
+Make a weather account at http://weatherapi.com  still working on making a new api that is free.

 ### Step 2: